 When Will Mitchell County Small Claims Hearing be?

 Once a case is filed in Mitchell County small claims court, the hearing will be scheduled within 30- 70 days.
-You must serve the small claims lawsuit on the defendant at least 15 days before the hearing if the defendant lives or resides within Mitchell County.
+You must serve the small claim case on the defendant at least 15 days before the hearing if the defendant lives or resides within Mitchell County.
 If the defendant resides outside of Mitchell County, you must serve them at least 20 days before the hearing.
 Make sure to File "Proof of Service" at least 5 days before the hearing.

 How To Prepare For A Small Claims Court Hearing in Mitchell County?